ubirch/ubirch-goclient-chirpstack-connector/GATEWAY.md

 sudo iptables -A INPUT -p udp --dport 8080 -j ACCEPT sudo iptables -P INPUT DROP
 ```
 * This will only allow incoming connections on port `22` (SSH) and `8080` (Web Interface).
-You can replace `8080` with the value of your choice if you plan to change the WebInterface port later when configuring it (see [ChirpStack Configuration](#chirpstack-configuration)).Connections on other ports originating from existing connections are also accepted (i.e.: client connects to the Web Interface and the HTTP server moves the connection to port 43421).
+You can replace `8080` with the value of your choice if you plan to change the WebInterface port later when configuring it (see [ChirpStack Configuration](#chirpstack-configuration)).
+Connections on other ports, originating from existing connections are also accepted (i.e.: client connects to the Web Interface and the HTTP server moves the connection to port 43421).
 The new list of rules can be viewed with the following command:
 ```sh
 sudo iptables -L -vn